-Usage of Rate Status for Gross and Net Dividend rate

-If the “Rate Status” “Indicative” (INDI) is used for the “Gross Dividend Rate” and “Net Dividend Rate” [seq.
-E or E2 - :92H::GRSS// <> E or E2 / RateAndAmountDetails/ GrossDividendRate / AmountAndRateStatus], the final dividend rate can be announced either as Gross or Nett Dividend Rate with “Rate Status” “Actual Rate” (ACTU) or just with a rate provided with a simple “Currency And Amount” data type [seq.
-E or E2 - :92F::GRSS <> E or E2 / RateAndAmountDetails/ GrossDividendRate / Amount].
+If the “Rate Status” “Indicative” (INDI) is used for the “Gross Dividend Rate” [seq.
+E or E2 - :92H::GRSS// <> E or E2 / RateAndAmountDetails/ GrossDividendRate / AmountAndRateStatus] to indicate that the rate is approximative, as not yet to be confirmed, the final dividend rate should be announced as Gross Dividend Rate with “Rate Status” “Actual Rate” (ACTU).